geogebra/solver-engine/README.md

 isn't required.
 Make sure you have node.js installed and run `npm i` at the root of this project, so that Prettier and eslint can work.

-In IntelliJ, go to "Settings" > "Actions on Save" and disable "Reformat code".
-If you don't do that, then IntelliJ will reformat your code using its own internal formatter, which we don't want, because we are using prettier and ktlint instead.

 To develop the poker, you can run

 ```